Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 South Alabama Stats and Trends

+- In South Alabama's eight games this year, it has four wins against the spread.

-- The Jaguars have been underdogs by 4 points or more once this year and covered the spread.
+- The Jaguars covered the spread in their only game when underdogs by 4 points or more.

-- South Alabama's games this season have hit the over on four of eight set point totals (50%).
+- South Alabama's games this year have gone over the point total four times in eight opportunities (50%).

-- South Alabama is 3-4 against the spread and 5-2 overall when the team records more than 21.5 points.
+- South Alabama is 3-4 against the spread and 5-2 overall in games when it scores more than 21.5 points.

-- South Alabama is 3-4 against the spread and 4-3 overall when the team piles up more than 313.9 yards.
+- In games that South Alabama churns out over 313.9 yards, the team is 3-4 against the spread and 4-3 overall.

 - The Jaguars have 13 giveaways this season, while the Trojans have 18 takeaways .